metapolator/metapolator/working-UI-demo.md

 **local menu**: none

 ## instances column
 Stand-alone instances only; This saves the complication of family handling, also in the design spaces.
-Working with 8 instances should not be a problem.
+This means:

+* no interaction nor indications in the family column (first one); it can be left out or sit there as a dead column;
+* no family title item;
+* no Create family of instances button.

 ### local menu
 The local menu is as follows: